Should Christians flee to the mountains in the end times? Does God require us to live in the countryside and escape the cities?

 Many Christians are asking if they should flee to the mountains in the end times.
 It is clear that we are living in the Bible end times now, and with the moral degradation happening within the large cities in the majority of countries, asking about whether we should flee to the mountains or just up roots and go and live in the countryside is certainly a valid question, and something that needs positive thought.

-There is no direct command from God in the Bible that Christians should flee to the mountains in the end times or start living in the countryside.
-Let's face it, if we all left and fled into the wilderness, who would be left to witness for Christ Jesus in the populated areas?
-Now many Christians think that Babylon in the book of Revelation is a city, and God says in Revelation 18:4 "come out of her My people.'
+Now many Christians think that Babylon in the book of Revelation is a city, and God says in Revelation 18:4 'come out of her My people.'
 But these sincere Christians have misunderstood who Babylon is in Revelation.
 It's not a city, it's a fallen church, and God is warning His people to come out of this fallen church, so they don't share in her sins.
-If you would like to know more about this, see whore of Babylon.
-What I will say though, if I personally lived in one of the large cities of the world, then I would do everything I could to leave, as these particular places are not the kind of places God desires us to live.

-There is a pattern in the Bible that we should look at concerning this issue.
+There is a pattern in the Bible that we should look at concerning this issue of fleeing to the mountains.

 - Where did God lead the Israelites to from Egypt?
 The wilderness.